hsf-training/hsf-training-reana-webpage/_episodes/06-developing-parallel-workflows.md

 Note that it wasn't necessary to change anything in our code: we simply modified the workflow definition and we could run the RooFit code "as is" using another workflow engine.
 This is a simple demonstration of the separation of concerns between "physics code" and "orchestration code".

-## Parallelism via step dependencies

-We have seen how serial workflows can be also expressed in Yadage syntax using step dependencies.
-Note that if dependency graph would have permitted, the workflow steps not depending on each other or on the results of previous computations could have been executed in parallel by the workflow engine -- the physicist _only_ has to supply knoweldge about which steps depend on which other steps and the workflow engine takes care about efficiently starting and scheduling tasks.

-In the next episode we shall see how the workflow author can explicitly instruct the workflow engine to run a certain step over a certain input in a parallel manner.

 {% include links.md %}